Programming and Educational Initiatives to Combat Antisemitism

 Recent Examples

-Students may take courses to fulfill a major or minor in Judaic Studies, several connections packages (e.g., Ancient Mediterranean Studies), and several general education requirements.
+Students may take courses to fulfill a major or minor in Jewish Studies, a minor in Hebrew, several connections packages (e.g., Ancient Mediterranean Studies), and several general education requirements.
 Faculty who teach these courses are housed in multiple departments, including Religious Studies, History, Modern Foreign Languages and Literature, English, and Art History.
 Faculty also offer independent studies for more advanced students.
-Through these courses, the Program in Judaic Studies reaches hundreds of students per year.
-The program also provides scholarships for Judaic Studies majors and minors.
+Through these courses, the Program in Jewish Studies reaches hundreds of students per year.
+The program also provides scholarships for Jewish Studies majors and minors.
 Courses include:

 HEBR 141 - Beginning Modern Hebrew I